 This is the meaning of the term ‘Sajja’ that is most commonly associated with the Thamkrabok Monastery in Thailand; that is Sajja as a sacred promise or a vow.
 The Thamkrabok Sajja vow may be ‘sacred’ but maybe it is more logical than mystical.
 It is a promise to ourselves – with the Natural Elements as our witness – not to indulge in our addictive behaviours.

 What does make the Sajja vow magical, in the sense of the sacred, is that it really does work if you keep it!
 And that is a blessing, or the natural result of a skilful choice and action, as best fits your personal belief system.

 It must be said that the Sajja vow is not just a promise, it is a solid commitment to change.
 You do not have to travel halfway around the world to vomit in an open drain – going cold-turkey in a hot climate – to commit to Sajja and recovery.
 However, if you have got the time and the money then I can thoroughly recommend it as an unrepeatable experience!

-Having seen the truth of our craving and the results of our behaviour, we vow to break those negative habits in skillful ways that move us away from the avoidable suffering of addiction.
+Having seen the truth of our craving and the results of our behaviour, we vow to break those negative habits in skilful ways that move us away from the avoidable suffering of addiction.

 It is my experience that the more layers of practice that you include in your life, the more assured you can be of a relaxed, comfortable and happy recovery.

-At this point it is important to emphasis again, that you do not have to be a Buddhist to practice Sajja, Sila or any of these meditation practices.
+At this point, it is important to emphasize again, that you do not have to be a Buddhist to practice Sajja, Sila or any of these meditation practices.